pierridotite/Noma/README.md

 - Control flow is evaluated at lowering: non-taken branches are not compiled; `while` expands the graph (unrolling)
 - No autodiff through `floor`/`ceil` or external calls
 - **Single data type**: only `f64`; no integers, strings, or booleans as first-class types
-- **Static Tensor Shapes**: Dimensions must be known at compile-time (current workaround for dynamic topology: use the "Capacity Reserve" pattern with masks)
 - **Struct definitions** are parsed but have no runtime semantics yet
 - **No error recovery** in parser; first syntax error aborts compilation
 - **No module/import system**: everything must be in a single file